-GST is payable by the person who consume goods and/or services but it is collected by the ‘taxable supplier’ who […]
+GST is payable by the person who consume goods and/or services but it is collected by the ‘taxable supplier’ who is supplying goods and/or service, however, there are some exceptions to this rule, where the liability to pay GST on a specified supply is on the recipient itself.
+The mechanism […]

 In common parlance, Invoice indicates the amount receivable by the person issuing the invoice from the person to whom the invoice is issued.
 However invoice used under GST framework is tax invoice which contains statutory details as prescribed under CGST/SGST Act and Rules framed thereunder.
 Section 2(66) of CGST/SGST Acts, defines Invoice as a meaning assign to under section 31.